At a glance

 - Have the opportunity to study abroad and gain a new perspective on philosophy in countries around the globe

-- We're ranked 15th in the UK for philosophy by The Complete University Guide 2018
+- Join a department ranked in the top 15 for philosophy in the UK by The Complete University Guide 2018

 What is Philosophy?

-Studying philosophy helps us to understand the world, to be more rational, to eliminate prejudice and bigotry and to be clearer about the really big questions in life.
-It encourages fair-mindedness, tolerance, and healthy, constructive scepticism, alongside an enhanced ability to understand opposing points of view, even when we think they are incorrect or incoherent.
+Studying philosophy helps us to understand the world, to be more rational, to eliminate prejudice and bigotry, and to be clearer about the really big questions in life.
+It encourages fair-mindedness, tolerance, and healthy, constructive scepticism.
+It can also enhance your ability to understand and engage with opposing points of view, even when we think they are incorrect or incoherent.

 How will I study?